aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 Aspose.Words also enables you to use section breaks to split documents and save them to HTML.
 For this purpose, use **SECTION_BREAK** as the **document_split_criteria**:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-split_document-SplitDocumentBySectionsHtml.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-split_document-SplitDocumentBySectionsHtml.py" >}}

 There is another way to split the source document into multiple output documents, and you can choose any output format supported by Aspose.Words.

 The following code example shows how to split a document into smaller parts by section breaks (without using the document_split_criteria property):

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-split_document-SplitDocumentBySections.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-split_document-SplitDocumentBySections.py" >}}

 ## Splitting by Pages {#splitting-by-pages}